-Rachel Maddock is an independent dance artist, arts writer, and dance teacher in Vancouver, BC.
+Rachel (Silver) Maddock is an independent dance artist, arts writer, and dance instructor in Vancouver, BC.
 She holds a BA (with Distinction) in Visual Culture & Performance Studies from Simon Fraser University’s School for Contemporary Arts, and a Diploma of Dance Studies from Trinity Laban Conservatoire of Music and Dance, London, UK.
 She has been awarded dance scholarships with the Training Society of Vancouver and EDAM (Experimental Dance and Music) in Vancouver.

 Rachel Maddock has performed and toured with Vancouver-based company plastic orchid factory in their performance/installation Digital Folk, participated in choreographic residencies such as Bloom (Mascall Dance Society) and 12 Minutes Max (The Dance Centre), and danced for choreographers Walter Kubanek, Marissa Wong, Alejandra Miranda and Michael Demski, Damarise Ste.
 Marie, and Gemma Brave.
 She has performed and toured with Heart-Beats, choreographed by Damarise Ste.
-Marie, around BC, March 2018 and performed at the Des arts dehors program at Granville Island put on by Made in BC.
+Marie, around BC in 2018 and performed at the Des arts dehors program at Granville Island put on by Made in BC.

 In the past year, Rachel Maddock was granted choreographic residencies with both the North Vancouver Recreation and Culture and Mascall Dance.
 In April, she presented two short works, Distraction I and Distraction II at Bloom and Chalk it Up, an informal showcase presented by Chalk Collective.

 Rachel Maddock is a freelance arts writer and regularly publishes articles for The Dance Current (Canada’s Dance Magazine), and several other platforms.
 See the Biography page for selected published work.